Closed-Form Diffusion Models: Smoothed closed-form diffusion models

 \subsection{Definition}

-Deep neural networks fit the low-frequency components of their target functions first during training, a phenomenon known as ``spectral bias'' that results in excessively smooth approximations to the target function \citep{rahaman2019spectral}.
+Deep neural networks fit the low-frequency components of their target functions first during training, a phenomenon known as ``spectral bias'' that results in excessively smooth approximations to the target function~\citep{rahaman2019spectral}.
 Hence, to model the bias of a neural SGM, we induce error in the score function by \emph{smoothing} it.
-To smooth a function $f$, one chooses a zero-mean noise distribution $p_\epsilon$ and replaces $f(z)$ with the convolution $\tilde{f}(z) = \mathbb{E}_{\epsilon \sim p_\epsilon}[f(z+\epsilon)]$.
+To smooth a function $f$, one chooses a zero-mean noise distribution $p_\epsilon$ and replaces $f(z)$ with the convolution $\tilde{f}(z) = \underset{\epsilon \sim p_\epsilon}{\mathbb{E}}[f(z+\epsilon)]$.
 In practice, we compute the smoothed score function $s_{\sigma,t}(z)$ by fixing a smoothing parameter $\sigma \geq 0$, drawing $M$ noise samples $\epsilon_m \sim p_\epsilon$, and computing

-That is, we \emph{average} the weights $k_t$ in \eqref{eq:convex-comb} over $M$ small perturbations $\sigma \epsilon_m$ of $z$; as $\sigma\to0$, we approach the unsmoothed score \eqref{eq:closed-form-score}.
+That is, we \emph{average} the weights $k_t$ in \Eqref{eq:convex-comb} over $M$ small perturbations $\sigma \epsilon_m$ of $z$; as $\sigma\to0$, we approach the unsmoothed score in \Eqref{eq:closed-form-score}.
 We do not add noise to the $-z$ term in the score because it vanishes in expectation.
-The smoothing procedure in~\eqref{eq:smoothed-score-defn} is the key ingredient enabling our model to generalize without a learned approximation to the score function.
+The smoothing procedure in~\Eqref{eq:smoothed-score-defn} is the key ingredient enabling our model to generalize without a learned approximation to the score function.
 The smoothed score $s_{\sigma,t}$ can then be inserted into an SGM sampling loop to yield a closed-form sampler that generates novel samples.

-To develop intuition for why this simple modification of the closed-form score \eqref{eq:closed-form-score} promotes generalization, we consider the behavior of the closed-form score as $t \rightarrow 1$.
-Figure \ref{fig:cf-vs-smoothed-cf-score} depicts the closed-form score \eqref{eq:closed-form-score} and its smoothed counterpart \eqref{eq:smoothed-score-defn} at $t=0.95$ for a simple case where the training data consists of two points $x_0$ (in blue) and $x_1$ (in red).
-In this regime, the temperature $(1-t)^2$ of the softmax in \eqref{eq:convex-comb} is low, and $k_t(z)$ is effectively equal to the nearest neighbor of $z$ within the training set.
+To develop intuition for why this simple modification of the closed-form score promotes generalization, we consider the behavior of the closed-form score as $t \rightarrow 1$.
+Figure \ref{fig:cf-vs-smoothed-cf-score} depicts the closed-form score (\Eqref{eq:closed-form-score}) and its smoothed counterpart (\Eqref{eq:smoothed-score-defn}) at $t=0.95$ for a simple case where the training data consists of two points $x_0$ (in blue) and $x_1$ (in red).
+In this regime, the temperature $(1-t)^2$ of the softmax in \Eqref{eq:convex-comb} is low, and $k_t(z)$ is effectively equal to the nearest neighbor of $z$ within the training set.
 Flowing points $z$ through a velocity field such as \citet{liu2023flow}'s $v^*_t(z) = \frac{1}{t}\left(z + (1-t) \nabla \log \rho^*_t(z) \right)$ causes them to flow towards their nearest training sample.
 As a result, an SGM based on this score function simply outputs training data.